 It's vital that the venue is regularly checked for accessibility issues so that authors can be alerted if their needs can't be met prior to an event, and alternative arrangements can be made.
-Providing a walk-through video or an in-person walk-through, as well as a tech-check before the event will help to make disabled people feel comfortable and relaxed when it comes to their event.
-See "Venue Considerations" on page 70 for additional details on this for audiences.
+Providing a walk-through video or an in-person walk-through, as well as a techcheck before the event will help to make disabled people feel comfortable and relaxed when it comes to their event.
+See "Venue Considerations" on page 97 for additional details on this for audiences.

 "It's helpful if it's an in-person event to go to the space in advance.
-There are always steps, there are that stage.
-The whole format, as it's been built, is to assume that nobody with walking difficulties or a wheelchair is going to speak."
+There are always steps, there are bright lights, there are lots of people, it's confusing.
+Visiting a space beforehand and having a chance to explore and orient myself is really helpful."